DanielRamosHoogwout/TFM/README.md

 The rest of the files located in the main folder are a copy of this script changing the values of the *period* parameter for 30, 60 and 120.

-For the 120 days model another .csv is used as the first data file (**BTC_val.csv**) had not enough data point at the beggining, so 30 more days had been added in the **BTC_val120.csv** to be able to use rolling window properly.
+For the 120 days model another .csv is used as the first data file (**BTC_val.csv**) had not enough data point at the beggining, so 30 more days had been added in the **BTC_val120.csv** to be able to use rolling window properly, this file starts at 30th of January and ends at 30th of November of 2021 instead of the previous file that ranges from 1st of March until 30th of November of 2021.

 As this was done quickly to test the LSTM capabilities no function as been build.

-A couple of variables, normally ended in 30, 60, 90, 120 shoud be renamed if the previous parameters are changed.
+A couple of variables, normally ended in 30, 60, 90, 120 should be renamed if the previous parameters are changed.
 This is clearly visible in the last lines were the values for the DM test are obtained.

 ### Future improvements
 A function should be build in order to use this script in a more intuitive way.
 This wasn't done because of time constraints.